 Applications are invited for postgraduate placements and Bursaries in Catholic Studies / Catholic Theology for 2021-2020 academic year at Durham University in the UK.
-The ICE Louis Lafosse Bi-centenary PhD award is open only to full-time candidates.
+The ICE Louis Lafosse Bi-centenary PhD Scholarship is open only to full-time candidates.
 All other programmes and bursaries are open to both full-time and part-time candidates.

 All fees-only scholarships and bursaries will be awarded on the basis of demonstrated financial need, particularly in relation to a shortfall in fees funding, coupled with excellent academic performance.

 User Review( votes)

 Durham University is a collegiate public research university in Durham, North East England, with a second campus in Stockton-on-Tees.
 The university is currently ranked 4th to 6th by recent national league tables of the British universities and in the top 100 in three of the four major global tables.

 - Applications Deadline: January 1, 2021